Bezoar in rabbits – quick action required!

 The symptoms of a bezoar depend on its size and location in the digestive tract.
 Common signs include:

-The diagnosis of a bezoar is made by a veterinarian, who usually carries out the following measures:
+A bezoar is diagnosed by a veterinarian, who usually performs the following procedures:

-• Palpation : Palpation of the abdomen to detect possible indurations.
+• Palpation: Palpating the abdomen to detect any possible hardening.

 Treatment options for bezoar in rabbits

-Treatment for a bezoar in rabbits depends on the severity of the blockage, the general condition of the animal, and the location of the bezoar in the digestive tract.
-It ranges from conservative measures to surgical interventions.
+The treatment of a bezoar in rabbits depends on the severity of the blockage, the animal's overall health, and the bezoar's location in the digestive tract.
+Treatment options range from conservative measures to surgical interventions.
 The individual treatment options are described in detail below.

 1. Conservative treatment

-Conservative therapy is the first choice, especially if the bezoar is not completely blocking the intestine and the rabbit is still relatively stable.
-The aim is to restart intestinal movement, resolve the blockage and improve the rabbit's well-being.
+Conservative therapy is the first choice, especially if the bezoar does not completely block the intestine and the rabbit is still relatively stable.
+The goal is to restore intestinal motility, resolve the blockage, and improve the rabbit's well-being.

 1.4 Nutrition and Support